meiyalian/JamesBondGame/README.md

 - An enum named `SkillList` used to store all of the skills in the game.
 ##### List of all skills
 - `Shouting`: The skilled entity will shout an insult at its target.
+- `SpaceTravel`: The entity possess this skill can travel to the moon.
 ##### Pros
 - Centralised.
 Instead of having skills in different sections of the code, all skills in the game is in this enum, so programmers only have to look for one place for different skills.